Glossary_of_terminology

 Decking material: Describes the actual surface of the deck structure.
 As this portion of the deck is the most visible portion of the deck, care should be taken to assure that the right material is selected.

 Defecting: The process of cutting a board to its usable length by removing any defects such as worm holes, knots, chatter marks, mill marks, or any other undesirable appearance concerns.
+Proper ‘defect cutting’ in the field is an excellent way to improve the appearance of a finished deck or siding project.

 Deflection: A measurement of how far a structural member will bend along its length when placed under pressure.
 High density hardwoods are extremely difficult to bend and therefore show minimum deflection, even under great pressure.
 Due to their low strength, synthetic plastics and composites bend significantly, exhibiting maximum deflection.

 Density: The measure of how much a wood species weighs compared to a specific volume.
 This measurement is often expressed in grams per cubic centimeter (g/cm³).
-Due to their exceptional density, high density hardwoods are remarkably strong, hard and durable.
+Due to their exceptional density, high density hardwoods are remarkably strong, hard, and durable.

 Dimensional lumber: Refers to wood materials that are thicker than one inch.

-Dipteryx odorata: Scientific name for Cumaru, a high density tropical hardwood indigenous to areas of South America.
+Dipteryx odorata: Scientific name for Cumaru, a high-density tropical hardwood indigenous to areas of South America.
 (See Cumaru)

 Equilibrium Moisture Content: Equilibrium Moisture Content (EMC) is the moisture level achieved when a wood species is considered fully acclimated to its new environment.
-Wood is a naturally hygroscopic (water absorbing) material and will change the amount of moisture it will absorb based on a number of factors and conditions; changes in the relative humidity, where the wood is located on a structure, the amount of ventilation, exposure to UV rays and more.
+Wood is a naturally hygroscopic (water absorbing) material and will change the amount of moisture it will absorb based on several factors and conditions; changes in the relative humidity, where the wood is located on a structure, the amount of ventilation, exposure to UV rays and more.

 Expansion: This is the opposite of contraction.
 Wood will naturally expand with an increase in moisture.
 This can be noticed mostly along the width of the board.
 Synthetic decking boards are known to expand dramatically along their length and width, with an increase in temperature.
 Increased temperatures can also cause synthetic decking to buckle at butt joints and become extremely hot and exhibit some distortion.